magnetoasher/simple-blog-backend/README.md

-# Henry Blog Backend
+# Simple-Blog-Backend

-This is GraphQL Backend for [Henry Blog](https://github.com/codinglittlecat/henry-blog.git)
+This is built with Express, GraphQL, Prisma and Postgres

 ## How to run